 Beta-carotene is also mentioned in the report, which is of interest because it is something that helps to promote healthy cell growth.
 Likewise, lycopene – the absorption of which is aided by soybean oil – has been mentioned in a positive light in terms of its contribution to hair health.
 In fact, in one study published in the Journal of Cosmetic Dermatology, lycopene was listed as one of five ingredients offered to women with the hereidtary condition female pattern hair loss as part of a small trial to see if a dietary supplement could reduce their shedding.
 The study’s authors claimed it was a success.

-At Belgravia, both women’s and men’s hair loss treatment programmes typically include a premium food supplement to encourage healthy hair growth, named Hair Vitalics.
-This can be used alongside clinically-proven hairloss medications and is a highly-targeted product containing a superior range of vitamins, minerals, amino acids and botanical extracts.
-Available in for Men and for Women formulations, the ingredients for each were selected especially by Belgravia’s hair experts for their beneficial effects relating to healthy hair growth.
+At Belgravia, patients presenting with both women’s and men’s hair loss are often offered a highly-targeted food supplement named Hair Vitalics.
+This can be used alongside clinically-proven hairloss medications and is an exclusive product containing a superior range of vitamins, minerals, amino acids and botanical extracts, including biotin, zinc and selenium for the maintenance of normal healthy hair growth.

-Hair loss treatment at Belgravia typically includes Hair Vitalics as an adjunct to MHRA and FDA approved pharmaceutical elements.
-For example, thinning hair in women is generally treated with a bespoke treatment course focused around appropriate solutions of high strength minoxidil from the recommended formulations available.
-This is applied topically to the scalp where it is needed and is a unisex treatment which is also used to promote hair regrowth in cases of male pattern baldness, especially in stubborn areas, such as a thinning crown or receding hairline.
+Hair loss treatment typically includes appropriate MHRA licensed and FDA approved pharmaceutical elements.
+For example, thinning hair in women is generally treated with a bespoke treatment course focused around appropriate solutions of high strength minoxidil.
+This is applied topically to the scalp where needed and is a unisex treatment which is also used to promote hair growth and prevent further deterioration of the hair in cases of male pattern baldness, especially in stubborn areas, such as a thinning crown or receding hairline.

-Male pattern hair loss treatment courses may also include the additional one-a-day oral tablet, finasteride 1mg.
-This men-only prescription drug is a DHT-blocker; this means that it inhibits the formation of dihydrotestosterone (DHT) – the hormone which causes hereditary hair loss by binding to the follicles around the top of the scalp and hairline in men and women with a genetic predisposition, gradually weakening them, leading to thinning hair and – in men – eventual baldness.
+Male pattern hair loss treatment courses for suitable over 18s may also include the additional one-a-day oral tablet, finasteride 1mg.
+This men-only prescription drug is a DHT-blocker; this means that it inhibits the formation of dihydrotestosterone (DHT) – the hormone which causes hereditary hair loss by binding to the follicles along the top of the scalp and hairline in men and women with a genetic predisposition, gradually weakening them, leading to thinning hair and – in men – eventual baldness.